Boulder County Assessor’s Office will be closed Thursday, Nov. 30. The offices will reopen Monday, Dec. 4.

 After every election, we validate election outcomes through the Risk-Limiting Audit (RLA), a statistically-based audit that uses a sample of randomly selected physical ballots and compares the votes on each of those ballots to the way the scanner read each ballot at the time of scanning.
 For more details about the audit, please see the Secretary of State’s Audit Center.

-The RLA is open to members of the public and will be conducted on Saturday, November 18 (main audit) beginning at 12:30 p.m. and Monday, November 20 (RCV contest audit) beginning at 8 a.m.
+The RLA is open to members of the public and will be conducted on Tuesday, Nov 19 (round 1) at 12:30 p.m.
+We will have Nov 20 and 21 for contingency and/or round 2 audit dates (subject to round 1 / results of statewide RLA).
 RSVP by emailing Vote@BoulderCounty.gov.

 Certification of election results occurs during the canvass board meeting.
 The Canvass Board is comprised of the County Clerk or her designee along with a bipartisan team – one Republican and one Democratic representative (appointed by the local party chairs).
 During the meeting, staff presents data in great detail on the election results including ballots received and ballots counted, including mail ballots vs. in person.
 This data is also summarized in the Reconciliation Report.
 Certification signals that the election results are complete, accurate, and final.